anuragjha/Micropay-Web/README.md

  Run the build script from inside `app` directory.
 A production build will be in the `app/build` folder.

     % npm run build

+#### 9. Integrating Provable
+Use Etherum bridge to connect to local instance of blockchain (https://github.com/provable-things/ethereum-bridge) Install ethereum-bridge:

+    % npm install -g ethereum-bridge

+Activate Provable:

+    % ethereum-bridge -H 127.0.0.1:8545 -a 1

+The above command, will allow to deploy contracts using the account 1 found on the 127.0.0.1:8545 node